 Before You Begin

-- You can add leafy greens to up the nutritional value.
-If you decide to add any greens, just toss them in near the end of the cooking cycle and they’ll cook to perfection.
+- You can always add some leafy greens to the soup such as spinach or kale.
+If you decide to add any greens, just toss them in near the end of the cooking cycle as they don’t take long to cook.

 - Rolling the sausage into mini meatballs is fun, but you can shorten prep time by simply browning the sausage in chunks.